How to Standardize Your Data in Python: A Step-by-Step Guide

 xnew = (xix) / s

-• xi: The ith value in the dataset
+• xi: Represents the ith individual value (observation) in the original dataset.

-• s: The sample standard deviation
+• s: Signifies the sample standard deviation of the feature column being standardized.

 (df-df.mean())/df.std()